Cameron Davis (lawyer)

-M. Cameron "Cam" Davis (born April 1, 1964) is an environmental policy expert and lawyer, having served in prominent roles in Chicago and Washington, D.C., including the United States Environmental Protection Agency and Metropolitan Water Reclamation District of Greater Chicago.
+Cameron "Cam" Davis (born April 1, 1964) served as President Barack Obama's "Great Lakes Czar," is a leading environmental policy expert and lawyer, having served in prominent roles in Chicago and Washington, D.C., including the United States Environmental Protection Agency and Metropolitan Water Reclamation District of Greater Chicago.

 Early life and education

 Cameron Davis graduated from New Trier High School and Boston University, where he received a Bachelor of Arts degree, majoring in International Relations, with an interest in international environmental affairs.
 He worked during the day and put himself through night school at Chicago-Kent College of Law, earning his J.D. and certification from the law school's Program in Environmental and Energy Law.

 Early career

-After college, Davis volunteered for the Lake Michigan Federation.
+After college, Davis volunteered for the Lake Michigan Federation as an organizer.
 As a volunteer, he worked on coastal cleanups and, with the guidance of prominent national environmentalist Lee Botts, organized and participated in public meetings for a stronger Great Lakes Water Quality Agreement between the U.S. and Canada.
 The two countries amended the Agreement in 1987 to clean up toxic hotspot "Areas of Concern".

 From 1992 to 1998, he served as a litigating attorney with the National Wildlife Federation and Adjunct Clinical Assistant professor at the University of Michigan Law School in Ann Arbor.

 In 1998, the Lake Michigan Federation's Board of Directors invited Davis to serve the organization in Chicago as executive director.
 Davis led the effort to strengthen the organization's mission to work on the entire ecosystem and, in 2005, changed the organization to the Alliance for the Great Lakes with unanimous support from the board of directors.
 The Board appointed him to be president and CEO.
 In 2007, Davis worked with volunteers to challenge oil giant BP's plans to increase pollution to Lake Michigan, and won.
 He helped write and pass the Great Lakes Legacy Act to fund Area of Concern cleanups, forge the Great Lakes Water Resources Compact to establish water conservation standards and establish the Adopt-a-Beach program for schools, communities and families, which grew to nearly 10,000 volunteers.
 Because of these and other efforts during his tenure, the Alliance for the Great Lakes also won the American Bar Association's Distinguished Award in Environmental Law & Policy, the first time for a public interest organization in the honor's history.